conda-forge/miniforge/README.md

 and follow the steps on screen by pressing Continue.

 By the 4th screen, you can choose a different installation path by clicking on "Change Install Location".
 Other options may be available behind the "Customise" button.
+Importantly, you can choose to have the installer perform conda initialization for your shell.

 Once ready, click on Install.
 If everything went according to plan, the Summary page will report success.